Understanding Effects

 [log-error err]

-You can model mutable state without actual mutation.
-The handler threads the state value through resume calls, so from the code's perspective it looks like mutable state, but underneath it is purely functional:
+You can model mutable state with no mutation underneath.
+The handler threads the state value through its resume calls, so the code reads as though it were mutating a variable, while the machinery stays purely functional:

 [effect State